 Kate is an experienced Clinical Psychologist who has been working in private practice and public health settings since 2005.
 She brings expertise, warmth and compassion to her work.
 Kate sees therapy as a collaborative process of helping people make sense of what is going on for them and what is going to be the most helpful way forward.

-Kate draws from a range of evidence based therapeutic approaches including: Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Dialectical Behaviour Therapy (DBT).
+Kate draws from a range of evidence based therapeutic approaches including: Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT) and Eye movement De-sensitisation and Reprocessing Therapy (EMDR).
 Kate works with adolescents and adults and is also trained in Gottman Institute couples therapy.

 Ashleigh is New Lambton Psychology’s delightful receptionist.
 She brings over 7 years of administrative experience to her role with us and has completed her Certificates III and IV in Business Administration as well as living and working abroad in Samoa.